-The exact cause of Guillain-Barré syndrome isn't known.
+The exact cause of Guillain-Barre syndrome isn't known.
 The disorder usually appears days or weeks after a respiratory or digestive tract infection.
-Rarely, recent surgery or immunization can trigger Guillain-Barré syndrome.
-Recently, there have been a few cases reported following infection with the Zika virus.
+Rarely, recent surgery or vaccination can trigger Guillain-Barre syndrome.
+Recently, there have been cases reported following infection with the Zika virus.

 - Most commonly, infection with campylobacter, a type of bacteria often found in undercooked poultry

 - Epstein-Barr virus

 - Hodgkin's lymphoma